0xSero/partisia-docs/docs/node-operations/oracles-on-partisia-blockchain.md

 ## What is a small oracle

 There are oracles handling tasks related to [BYOC](../pbc-fundamentals/byoc-and-gas.md), these oracles are referred to as small oracles.
 The small oracles facilitate bridging of liquid cryptocurrencies to and from the chain as well as price monitoring.
-The rules governing the large oracle are directed by the [large oracle contract](https://dashboard.partisiablockchain.com/info/contract/04f1ab744630e57fb9cfcd42e6ccbf386977680014).
-Node operators can associate tokens to this contract.
-The tokens can be used as a stake to be eligible for a job in a specific small oracle.
+Small oracles include deposit oracles, withdrawal oracles and price oracles.

+## How to join a deposit or withdrawal oracle

 To be eligible for selection to a deposit or withdrawal oracle a node must associate 250K MPC tokens to the large oracle contract.
 To be eligible for a price oracle the price is 5K MPC tokens.
 Deposit and withdrawal oracles are selected at random from the pool of eligible nodes.
 Chosen nodes serve in the oracle until the deposit or withdrawal limit has been met.
 Then three new nodes are selected.
 After serving a term the tokens associated to the large oracle contract will be locked in a pending status until a new oracle is selected.
 This allows for accountability in case of a dispute on the oracle that was just replaced.
 Nodes can serve repeatedly in the same oracle, if they have enough tokens (excluding the ones pending) associated to the large oracle contract to meet the conditions for eligibility.
 It is also possible to serve in more than one small oracle if enough tokens are available.

 1. Sign in to the [Dashboard](https://dashboard.partisiablockchain.com/) or your preferred PBC browser